Mercedes-Benz is working on a new generation of compact cars, and once again there will be a handful of hot offerings from the Mercedes-AMG division.

 Other AMG compacts will include new versions of the CLA45 and GLA45, and possibly new GLB45 SUV and A45 sedan models.
 We hear there will also be tamer AMG compact cars along the lines of the ‘43’ series cars currently offered by the tuner.
 These are expected to come with around 275 hp and challenge the Volkswagen Golf GTIs and Ford Focus STs of the world.

-Look for the regular A-Class Hatchback to debut early next year.
-The A45 version should trail it by about 6-12 months.
+Look for the regular A-Class hatchback to debut early next year.
+The A45 version should trail it by 6-12 months.